Square the Circle (Joan Armatrading album): Reception

-The album reached number 34 in the UK album charts but did not chart in the US.
+The album reached number 34 in the UK album charts and number 106 on the Australian charts.

-AllMusic reviewer William Ruhlmann was critical of some of the sentiments on the album, singling out "If Women Ruled The World", and did not comment on the musicianship.
-The album received a star rating of 3 out of 5 on that site.
+AllMusic reviewer William Ruhlmann was critical of some of the sentiments on the album, singling out "If Women Ruled The World", for its lyrics which were perceived as misandrist.
+He did not comment on the musicianship.
+The album received a star rating of 3 out of 5 on the site.

 Chris Heim, writing in the Chicago Tribune, noted that "her sound is pared down to direct, catchy pop-rock with only traces of the folk, reggae and jazz stylings that filled past albums" and that Armatrading "retains her touch for writing upbeat tunes that instantly burrow into memory and soft, low ballads that resonate with exquisite pain".
 He concluded that Armatrading "continues to be one of the most penetrating chroniclers of affairs of the heart in pop today".

 Track listing

 All songs written and arranged by Joan Armatrading.